Selecting Your Benefit

 - To expedite processing, please obtain a copy of your DD 2384, Notice of Basic Eligibility "NOBE” from your unit.

 - If you enlisted on or after October 1, 1992, your period of eligibility ends 14 years from your beginning date of eligibility, or on the day you leave the selected reserve.

 If you are mobilized or called to active duty your eligibility may be extended.

-- VR&E's primary benefit program is vocational rehabilitation services for veterans who have a service-connected disability of 20% and higher.
+- VR&E's primary benefit program is Veteran Readiness and Employment (formally called Vocational Rehabilitation and Employment) for veterans who have a service-connected disability of 20% and higher.
 To receive services a veteran must be found both eligible and entitled.
 The outcome of these services lead to suitable employment that is consistent with their aptitudes and interests, or achieving independence in their daily living.

 - Survivors’ and Dependants’ Educational Assistance (DEA)— Chapter 35

 - Spouse or dependent child of a veteran who: